 in any case, not later than the Proposed Supply Point Registration Date in all instances.

-Where the Transporter receives C&D Information from any User which subsequently becomes a Registered User then the Transporter will not resubmit such C&D Information to such User.
+Where the CDSP receives C&D Information from any User which subsequently becomes a Registered User then the CDSP will not resubmit such C&D Information to such User.

 In order to ensure that Meter Information is as accurate as practicable, where at any time a Registered User becomes aware that there are material changes to the Meter Information it will:

-validate this and use its best endeavours to submit a Meter Information Update Notification to the Transporter within 30 Supply Point Systems Business Days from the Day it first becomes aware of such change; or
+validate this and use its best endeavours to submit a Meter Information Update Notification to the CDSP within 30 Supply Point Systems Business Days from the Day it first becomes aware of such change; or

-as soon as reasonably practicable notify the Transporter where the Registered User is unable to so comply together with the reasons for such non-compliance; and
+as soon as reasonably practicable notify the CDSP where the Registered User is unable to so comply together with the reasons for such non-compliance; and

 in accordance with Section G1.9.8(b) use reasonable endeavours to secure that it becomes aware of any respect in which Meter Information provided to it is or becomes incorrect or out of date, including giving appropriate instructions to the Meter Reader for the time being.

-The Transporter will update the Supply Point Register in accordance with paragraph 3.2.16 where the Transporter has received a Meter Information Notification:
+The CDSP will update the Supply Point Register in accordance with paragraph 3.2.16 where the CDSP has received a Meter Information Notification:

 in respect of a Current Supply Point (in accordance with paragraph 3.2.7 or 3.2.8) from the User that is the Proposing User on or after the Supply Point Confirmation becoming effective;